Canop/broot/website/docs/documentation/configuration.md

 -|-|-
-invocation | yes | how the verb is called by the user, with placeholders for arguments execution | yes | how the verb is executed shorcut | no | an alternate way to call the verb (without the arguments part) leave_broot | no | whether to quit broot on execution (default: `true`) from_shell | no | whether the verb must be executed from the parent shell (needs `br`, default: `false`)
+invocation | yes | how the verb is called by the user, with placeholders for arguments execution | yes | how the verb is executed key | no | a keyboard key triggerring execution shorcut | no | an alternate way to call the verb (without the arguments part) leave_broot | no | whether to quit broot on execution (default: `true`) from_shell | no | whether the verb must be executed from the parent shell (needs `br`, default: `false`)